adizona/aws-datalake/articles/crawling_partitioned_data_with_glue.md

 ### Monitoring the Crawler status

-We can check the status of our crawler by executing the following
+We can check the status of our crawler by executing the following.
 ```
-aws glue get-crawler-metrics --crawler-name-list gdelt-crawler --region us-east-1
+aws glue get-crawler --name gdelt-crawler
 ```

-You
+We can use the State field in the returned Crawler object to determine the status.

+## Next Steps

 Next, we will learn how to take advantage of these partitions while running queries on the dataset using Amazon Athena.